opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 For above code, what would happen under the hood in Git SDK is:

+Technically below is incrrect.
+GitSDK api will look a bit different

 ```js
 //
 export function clone(gitUrl: string, options: CloneOptions) {